GelatinFrogs/ME-VAE_Architecture/README.md

 - Tested on Python 3.7.3

 ## Example Models and Data
-- Pre-built models for Standard VAE, B-VAE, invariant C-VAE, and ME-VAE as well as set of example images (correcting for size/rotation and polar orientation) are available here: https://zenodo.org/record/5574622
+- Pre-trained models for Standard VAE, B-VAE, invariant C-VAE, and ME-VAE as well as set of example images (correcting for size/rotation and polar orientation) are available here: https://zenodo.org/record/5574622